mattgaviota/challenge-ha/README.md

 where the first row is an Id and the others two are latitude and longitude respectively.
 The first line with header can be omitted.

+The amount of locations can be changed with the amount argument.
+Default is 5.

 ## Requirements

 In order to try the package you need golang(https://golang.org/doc/install) and